Taren810/Engravings/README.md

 ## Types of Nodes
 - Engravings Nodes: They are nodes with a 16x16 image engraved on them;
-- Paintings Nodes: They are nodes that mirror the Engravings ones but are colored;
 - Arts Nodes: They are nodes similiar to the Engravings Nodes that compose big images, a single block has a 16x16 texture but together form a 64x64 image
+- Paintings Nodes: They are nodes that mirror the Engravings and Arts ones but are colored;
+- Damaged Paintings Nodes: They are nodes that mirror the Paintings ones but are been discolored by the time;
 - Writings Nodes: They are nodes divided in 4 8x8 parts, each one with an image; they are 11111 different nodes but the complete file is disactivated so only 5 can be used if you don't reactivate it.

 - Engraving Bench (built with a stick, a cobblestone and a sandstone block) will let you engrave sandstone blocks.
     - Menu: Right-clicking the bench you will open his crafting menu, the upper invetory slot is the input and the other is the output.
     - Sandstone Block: if there is a "sandstone" stack in the input and you click the "block" button it will use the "sandstone" stack to craft a "sandstone block" in the output.
     - Engraving: If there is a "sandstone block" stack in the input you can click any of the image button and it will use the stack to create the correspondent engraved block.
+    - Removing Images: If there is in the input any stack of a painted block (both engravings and arts) you can click the "block" button and a stack of a damaged painted block of the corrispondent painted block will be crafted in the output.
+If there is in the input any stack of a damaged painted block you can click the "block" button and a stack of an engraved block of the corrispondent damaged painted block will be crafted in the output.
+If there is in the input any stack of an engraved block you can click the "block" button and a stack of a sandstone block will be crafted in the output.
     - !Attention!
 If there is any item in the output that isn't the one that you are crafting the input stack will be lost without any node being created.

+- Arts Bench (built with two sticks, a cobblestone and a sandstone block) will let you engrave big arts on sandstoneblocks
+    - Menu: Right-clicking the bench you will open his crafting menu, the first invetory slot is the input and the other 16 are the output.
+    - Engraving: If there are 16 "sandstone block" stack in the input you can click any of the image button and it will use the stacks to create the correspondent engraved blocks.
+    - !Attention!
+If there is any item in the output that isn't the one that you are crafting the input stack will be lost without any node being created.

-- Painting Bench (built with a stick, any wool and a sandstoneblock) will let you paint engraved sandstone blocks.
+- Painting Bench (built with a stick, any wool and a sandstoneblock) will let you paint engraved sandstone blocks (both Engravings and Arts).
     - Menu: Right-clicking the bench you will open his crafting menu, the first invetory slot is the "blocks" input and the second is the "dye" input and the last is the output.
     - Engraving Palette: Before you can paint you need an "Engraving Palette" dye, craftable with one stack of the red, blue and yellow dye.
     - Painting: If there is in the "blocks" input any stack of an engraved block and in the "dye" input a stack of "Engraving Palette" dye you can click the "Paint" button and a stack of a painted block of the corrispondent engraved block will be crafted in the output.
     - !Attention!
 If there is any item in the output that isn't the one that you are crafting the "blocks" and "dye" input stack will be lost without any node being created.

-- Arts Bench (built with two sticks, a cobblestone and a sandstone block) will let you engrave big arts on sandstoneblocks
-    - Menu: Right-clicking the bench you will open his crafting menu, the first invetory slot is the input and the other 16 are the output.
-    - Engraving: If there are 16 "sandstone block" stack in the input you can click any of the image button and it will use the stacks to create the correspondent engraved blocks.
-    - !Attention!
-If there is any item in the output that isn't the one that you are crafting the input stack will be lost without any node being created.

 - Writing Bench (built with two sticks and a sandstone block) will let you write hieroglyphs on sandstone blocks.
     - Menu: Right-clicking the bench you will open his crafting menu, the upper invetory slot is the input and the other is the output.